-Graduate Studies Abroad: GMAT vs. GRE
+Graduate Studies & The GMAT or GRE

 The GMAT and GRE are recognized internationally and offer potential graduate students the opportunity to prepare for their graduate studies by improving their analytical skills, problem solving skills, as well as their critical thinking skills.